 - If the JDBC 2.0 standard for implementing BatchUpdateException.getUpdateCounts is modified or relaxed in the future, jConnect continues to implement the original standard by having BatchUpdateException.getUpdateCounts return an int[] length of M < N, indicating that the first M statements in the batch succeeded, that the M+1 statement failed, and M+2..N statements were not executed.
 Here, "N" equals the total statements in the batch. - To call stored procedures in batch (unchained) mode, you must create the stored procedure in unchained mode.
-For more information, see "Stored procedure executed in unchained transaction mode" on page 135.
+For more information, see "Stored procedure executed in unchained transaction mode" on page 139.

-In Adaptive Server version 11.5.x and later versions, if the server encounters an error during batch execution, BatchUpdateException.getUpdateCounts returns only an int[] length of zero.
+• If an Adaptive Server encounters an error during batch execution, BatchUpdateException.getUpdateCounts returns only an int[] length of zero.
 The entire transaction is rolled back if an error is encountered, resulting in zero successful rows.